CEXTBurmawala/notes/project_setup/working_with_github.md

 ### Merging to master branch
 - Once all work is completed, the 'develop' branch can be merged into the 'master' branch for deploying to UAT or prod (production).
-- Create pull request and merge 'develop' into 'master'.
+- Create pull request and merge 'develop' into 'master' and merge remote master into local master in the project directory (no approval needed)

 ***
 [Table of Contents](../README.md)